 deployment options without loosing extended functionality.
 For example,

-the GLG ActiveX component also support all functionality available for
+GLG Java, C# and ActiveX components support all functionality available

 C and C++.